benefitcloud/ember-uploader/README.md

 ```

-For learning how to setup the backend, please check this guide <link-to-guide-in-wiki>
+For learning how to setup the backend, check the [wiki](https://github.com/benefitcloud/ember-uploader/wiki/S3-Server-Setup)

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.